AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ```
 Finally, let's add all the components we imported at the top `<Navbar>`, `<Main>` & `<Footer>`.
 Remember `this.state` is fetching all the blockchain data so that we can use that data to display in our react front-end components.

 In `<Navbar>` we want to display the account address of the user, hence `<Navbar account={this.state.account} />` will fetch the current account address of the user and we'll display that in the `Navbar.js` component by `this.props.account`.
-Similarly for main content of our DApp we need videos, uploadVideo, captureFile, changeVideo, currentHash, currentTitle data to display it on `Main.js` component.
+Similarly for the main content of our DApp we need videos, uploadVideo, captureFile, changeVideo, currentHash, currentTitle data to display it on `Main.js` component.
 ```javascript
   render() {
     return (